dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/documents/how-to-display-print-dialog.md

   - XML Paper Specification (XPS)
   - Open XML Paper Specification (OpenXPS)

-You can even use the <xref:System.Windows.Controls.PrintDialog.PrintDocument%2A> method to print without opening the print dialog.
-But for performance reasons, it's better to use the <xref:System.Printing.PrintQueue.AddJob%2A> method, or one of the many <xref:System.Windows.Xps.XpsDocumentWriter.Write%2A> and <xref:System.Windows.Xps.XpsDocumentWriter.WriteAsync%2A> methods of the <xref:System.Windows.Xps.XpsDocumentWriter>.
-For more about this, see [How to print an XPS file](how-to-print-xps-files.md) and [Printing documents overview](printing-overview.md).

 ## Print the whole document

 This example prints all pages of an XPS document.
 By default, the code will: